adityaarakal/split-money/FIX_PR_CHECKS.md

 The Vercel deployments are failing.
 Check:
 1. Vercel project settings - ensure `vercel.json` is being used
-2. Build command should be: `cd frontend && npm run build`
+2. Build command should be: `npm run build`
-3. Output directory should be: `frontend/dist`
+3. Output directory should be: `dist`
 4. Root directory should be: `.` (project root)

 ### 4. Update PR Title

 Update the PR title to remove "Android app" reference:
 ```
-feat: Initial project setup with React PWA frontend and Vercel deployment
+feat: Initial project setup with React PWA and Vercel deployment
 ```

 ## What Was Fixed